jhwoodward/Neograph.GraphQL/README.md

 The methodology depends on having a schema defined in neo4j as follows:

 Nodes with label ``class`` represent 'classes' which correspond to graphQL object types.
-Class nodes has ``property`` relationships with ``property`` nodes, and the combination of these properties defines the schema opf the node.
+Class nodes have ``property`` relationships with ``property`` nodes, and the combination of these properties defines the schema of the node.
 Class nodes can also have ``extends`` relationships with other class nodes, thereby inheriting properties from children.
+The resulting aggragate of properties translates to the graphQL object type.

 The image below illustrates a possible structure, with the properties ``Name``, ``YearTo`` and ``YearFrom`` inherited by all ``Person`` types.

 ![alt tag](neo4j-graphql.jpg)

-Data nodes are linked to schema nodes with ``instance_of`` relationships.
+Data nodes are then linked to schema nodes by way of ``instance_of`` relationships.

 ## Method